← All essays

 For AI agents, there's an agent profile with capability restrictions — scoped permissions so an automated system can sign artifacts but can't rotate keys or add org members.

-Visit auths.dev/registry.
-The network activity feed shows real identity registrations, artifact attestations, and key lifecycle events.
-Each entry links to a DID.
-Each DID links to platform claims, device keys, and signed artifacts.
+A registry here is a log you can host yourself.
+Its activity feed shows identity registrations, artifact attestations, and key lifecycle events.
+Each entry links to an identity; each identity links to platform claims, device keys, and signed artifacts.

 Try it